destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/eps_config.md.txt

 > The general.times.start setting is set to "-P1D" by default, to make the example able to run out-of-the-box, since IFSENS data is only available in mars for the past two weeks.

 ## Common or member specific mars data retrieval
 By default, mars data is retrieved for all members simultaneously to optimize the mars requests.
 This is controlled by the `suite_control.member_specific_mars_prep = false` setting.
-As shown in above example, all what one has to do, to retrieve the correct members, is to set the `bdmembers` and `bdmember` settings:
+As shown in above example, all what one has to do, to retrieve the correct members, is to set the `bdmember` settings:

 ```toml
 [general.times]